avutuan/Minesweeper/documentation/ARCHITECTURE.md

 - **Model:** Core game logic and state management
 - **View:** Rendering engine for UI and game board
 - **Controller:** Input handling and event coordination

-This pattern was chosen for its clear separation of concerns, making the system maintainable and extensible.

 ```mermaid
 flowchart TD